- NFP Salary Packaging | Annual Wage Increases | Penalty Rates

 ✅ What You’ll Need:

-- Certificate IV in Child, Youth & Family Intervention (or equivalent – see our website for the full list)
+- Certificate IV in Child, Youth & Family Intervention (or equivalent – see our website for the full list) Please see below link for more information:

 - Experience working with young people or strong motivation to learn